FACTBOX-Key political risks to watch in Australia

 ECONOMY

-the mining industry will peak earlier and at a lower level than
+in the mining industry will peak earlier and at a lower level

 Australia's $1.4 trillion economy grew 0.5 percent in the